Askannz/msi-perkeyrgb/README.md

 ```

 * `<keycodes>` is a comma-separated list of decimal keycodes identifying the keys to apply the desired parameters to.
-	* You can find the keycode of a key using the `xev` utility : launch `xev` from the terminal and look for "keycode" in `KeyPress` events.
+	* You can find the keycode of a key using the `xev` utility (part of `xorg-xev` in Archlinux, `x11-utils` in Ubuntu) : launch `xev` from the terminal, press the desired key and look for "keycode" in the `KeyPress` event.
 	* You can specify a range of keycodes, example : `15-23`
 	* There are a few built-in aliases you can use in lieu of keycodes :
 		* `all` : the whole keyboard